hpsa/hpe-application-automation-tools-plugin/collection-tool/alm-test-result-collection-tool/src/main/assemblies/content/readme.txt

 Q: I have test that has been executed several times ,but in tab "Runs" , I see only last run.
 Where I can found other runs?
 A: If all execution were done in context of the same testset in ALM,  Octane  will show only last run, other runs are appear in tab "Previous Runs" of run details.
    If there were execution in different testsets, Octane will show last run for each testset.
 To see name of testset - switch "runs" tab to grid view.
 Testset name is appear in name of run (see ALM 2 Octane Fields Mapping)

+Q: How I can assign fetched tests to my Application Modules
+A: Workspace Admin can define "Test Assignment Rules" for fetched tests.
+It can done in Configuration->Workspaces->Dev-Ops->Test Assignment Rules.
+   The rules is created by using the following test fields :
+   - ClassName (ALM direct test folder name)
+   - Component ( ALM Domain Name)
+   - Package (ALM Project Name)
+   - Test Name